malekinezhad/malekinezhad.github.io/README.md

 School of Electrical and Computer Engineering, University of Kashan

-Research on computer vision and machine learning, particularly facial analysis, Biometrics, deep learning and transfer learning.
+Research on computer vision and machine learning, particularly facial analysis, Biometrics, deep learning and transfer learning

-Ph.D supervised by Dr. Hossein Ebrahimpour-Komleh.
+Ph.D supervised by Dr. Hossein Ebrahimpour-Komleh

-Master supervised by Dr.Hossein Ebrahimpour-Komleh.
+Master supervised by Dr.Hossein Ebrahimpour-Komleh

 Contact Email: hmalekin [at] mtu.edu